Income-contingent repayment: United Kingdom

 These loan repayments are collected via the pay-as-you-earn (PAYE) tax system by employers deducting them from the salary of their employees and passing the money on to HM Revenue and Customs (HMRC) along with other contributions (income tax and national insurance).
 HMRC then provides the full financial year's worth of deductions to the Student Loans Company beginning from May after the financial year and may provide updates until December.
 Customers receive their statements 30 days after their accounts are updated.
 The loans are also repaid through tax returns by self assessment, with payments due by January following the end of the financial year and forwarded to SLC in April.
 Customers who reside or work overseas are required to contact SLC to arrange repayment of their loans directly to SLC with another means of income assessment.

 This is different from the previous "mortgage style" loans, which have now been sold by SLC to other loan companies including Erudio Student Loans, Theisis Servicing and Honours Student Loans, that set a fixed monthly payment irrespective of the graduate's income.

 United States

-Income-contingent repayment of student loans has been formally proposed in the United States, in various forms, since 1971.
-The concept has been championed by politicians from both the right and the left.
-Currently there are a number of loan repayment options available to U.S. federal student loan borrowers, including some that are based on the borrower's income.

-See Income-Based Repayment for detailed information.
+Four income-driven repayment plans are available for U.S. federal student loans (one of which is named Income-Contingent Repayment).